 The sands of Playa del Amor is sandwiched between two short rock cliffs.
 As a result, it’s very secluded and pristine.
-The rock cliffs don’t allow the constructing of buildings or stores so be sure to bring your own, food, water, and other necessary goods.
+The rock cliffs don’t allow the construction of buildings or stores, so be sure to bring your own food, water, and other necessary goods.
 There are locals around who have equipment that you can rent.
 What you may avail are parasols, diving gear, and snorkeling gear.

 During the high tide, the waves of Playa del Amor are quite turbulent.
 This is a perfect time for you to hop on the paddle-board or try something new like surfing.
 Again, be very mindful of where you’re going so that you don’t get buried beneath the waves by kayaks, canoes, or other similar watercraft.